omereliy/AML_VIA_LLM/README.md

 ## Architecture

 ### Agents
-- **Formalizer**: Converts textual descriptions to PDDL format and re-formalizes based on feedback
+- **Formalizer**: Converts textual descriptions to PDDL format and re-formalizes if needed based on feedback
 - **Success Rate Critic**: Evaluates domain quality and acts as gatekeeper for iteration threshold
 - **Investigators**: Three specialized agents for error detection:
   - Action Signature Investigator